micaiguai/selfify/README.md

   </a>
 </p>

-Make your frontend project as your own.
+Make your project as your own.

 ## How to use
 ```bash